-[This page is under construction!
+[This page is a work in progress!
 Hang tight!]

 Just the promise of maybe finding others was enough to start me down the path of sharing my story.
 Back in 2005, I started blogging at Six Until Me and the act of sharing my stories has made a world of positive difference in my diabetes health, and in my emotional health.
 Through the power of the Internet, I’ve found others who understand.
 I’ve found my “tribe.”

 Just as day-to-day insulin needs fluctuate with time, so do emotional health needs.
 The support you need when you’re the parent of a child with diabetes is different than the support you need when your child becomes a teen.
 (And your teen with diabetes needs support, too, different than the support they’ll need when they’re an adult.)
 Which is why the tribe you need may change as your needs change.

 Thankfully, the diabetes community has things as a whole, and as a niche, covered.

 The links included on these pages are not the end-all, be-all of diabetes resources.
 Actually, that’s one of the best things about the Diabetes Online Community – it’s a constantly changing environment filled with real people and their real experiences.
 This list is just a place to start, if you’re unfamiliar, or a place to learn, if you’re in search of something … but either way, it’s a list that can help you connect with your peers.

 You are not alone.